-This article will explain how you can set logic to your survey questions and sections via the Logic tab in TaroWorks.
+This article will explain how you can set logic to your form questions and sections via the Logic tab in TaroWorks.

 How Logic Works

-Here are some guidelines to help understand how logic functions in a TaroWorks survey.
+Here are some guidelines to help understand how logic functions in a TaroWorks form.

-- By default, all questions are set to Show Always.TaroWorks will simply skip over any hidden questions and continue down the survey.
+- By default, all questions are set to Show Always.TaroWorks will simply skip over any hidden questions and continue down the form.

-- TaroWorks Surveys cannot be set to GO-TO a particular question based on logic
+- TaroWorks Forms cannot be set to GO-TO a particular question based on logic

 - You can set a question to be shown only if;ALL your stated conditions are met (also known as “boolean AND”), you can also set a question to be shown if ONE or MORE of your stated conditions are met (also known as “boolean OR”).